⚙ PentaLab Simulator

 • Real-life parallel: A market with zero regulation.
 No police, no courts, no contracts.

-Dictator (Central Control)
+Benevolent Dictatorship (Central Control)

 • One central authority evaluates every action before it happens.